cacilhas/kodumaro/_source/posts/2023-06-10-writing-games.md

 done.

 - [Nanpure][] is a colourful [sudoku][] – instead of numbers, you got colours.
-- [Nonogram][] is a random implementation for [nonogram][].
+- [Nonogram][kodumaro-nonogram] is a random implementation for [nonogram][].
 It doesn’t form meaningful pictures, but has the advantage to be able to be played forever.

 I have a lot of other [Rust applications][], but only these two games.